gundermann/phpReports/README.md

 The "s" means "short".

+Have a look at folder model for examples of report-files.

 Furthermore you have to set up the Configuration.php.
 There are several properties you have the define.

 <h3>Properties</h3>